GaloyMoney/dealer/README.md

 ## How to run this repo for production?

-In the project directory, modify the `.env` file as needed, then you can run:
+In the project directory, export the env vars, then you can run:

 ```sh
 yarn install